ptmcg/littletable/how_to_use_littletable.md

 -------------------------------

-- Find objects with NULL attribute values (an object's attribute is considered NULL if the object does not have that attribute, or if its value is None):
+- Find objects with NULL attribute values (an object's attribute is considered NULL if the object does not have that attribute, or if its value is None or ""):

-      table.where(lambda rec: getattr(rec, keyattr, None) is None)
+      table.where(keyattr=Table.is_null())

 - Histogram of values of a particular attribute: